Mary Engle Pennington: Career

-Later life

-Pennington died on December 27, 1952, in New York.
-She is buried at Laurel Hill Cemetery in Philadelphia, Pennsylvania.

-Association with the U.S. Department of Agriculture
+U.S. Department of Agriculture

-In 1905, Pennington began working for the U.S. Department of Agriculture as a bacteriological chemist.
+In 1905, Pennington worked for the U.S. Department of Agriculture Bureau of Chemistry, which later became the U.S. Food and Drug Administration.
 Her director at the Bureau of Chemistry, Harvey W. Wiley, encouraged her to apply for a position as chief of the newly created Food Research Laboratory, which had been established to enforce the Pure Food and Drug Act of 1906.
-She accepted the position in 1907.
+She was submitted to the position under the name M.E.
+Pennington in order to hide her gender.
+She accepted the position in 1907 and became the first female lab chief.
 One of her major accomplishments was the development of standards for the safe processing of chickens raised for human consumption.
 She also served as head of an investigation of refrigerated boxcar design and served on Herbert Hoover's War Food Administration during World War I.

 Refrigeration engineer and consultant

 Pennington's involvement with refrigerated boxcar design at the Food Research Laboratory led to an interest in the entire process of transporting and storing perishable food, including both refrigerated transport and home refrigeration.
 During her time with the laboratory, Pennington and Howard Castner Pierce were awarded a U.S. patent for an all-metal poultry-cooling rack for the cooling and grading of poultry, rabbits, and game.

 In 1919, Pennington accepted a position with a private firm, American Balsa, which manufactured insulation for refrigeration units.
 She left the firm in 1922 to start her own consulting business, which she ran until her retirement in 1952.
 She founded the Household Refrigeration Bureau in 1923 to educate consumers in safe practices in domestic refrigeration.
 Much of her work in the 1920s was supported by the National Association of Ice Industries (NAII), an association of independent icemakers and distributors who delivered ice to the home for use in iceboxes, before the widespread availability of electric refrigerators.
 With NAII support, she published pamphlets on home food safety, including The Care of the Child's Food in the Home (1925) and Cold is the Absence of Heat (1927).

-Publications and memberships
+Patents

+In 1913 Pennington and Howard Castner Pierce were issued a U.S. patent for an all-metal poultry-cooling rack for the cooling and grading of poultry, rabbits, and game.

+In 1927 she and Alex Brooking Davis were issued a U.S. patent for the manufacture of strawboard.

+In 1932 she was issued a U.S. patent for a scale for determining the color of egg meat.

+In 1935 she and Arthur W. Thomas were issued a U.S. patent for a method of treating eggs.

+Later in 1935, she was issued a U.S. patent for a method for freezing eggs.